Zoetrope: United States

 In September 1980, independent filmmaker Bill Brand installed a type of linear zoetrope he called the "Masstransiscope" in an unused subway platform at the former Myrtle Avenue station on the New York City Subway.
 It consists of a wall with 228 slits; behind each slit is a hand-painted panel, and riders of passing trains see a motion picture.
 After falling into a state of disrepair, the "Masstransiscope" was restored in late 2008.
 Since then, a variety of artists and advertisers have begun to use subway tunnel walls to produce a zoetrope effect when viewed from moving trains.

 Joshua Spodek, as an astrophysics graduate student, conceived of and led the development of a class of linear zoetropes that saw the zoetrope's first commercial success in over a century.
 A display of his design debuted in September 2001 in the Atlanta subway system tunnel and showed an advertisement to riders moving past.
 The display is internally lit and nearly 980 ft long, with an animation lasting around 20 seconds.
 His design soon appeared, both commercially and artistically, in subway systems around North America, Asia, and Europe.

 In April 2006, the Washington Metro installed advertisement zoetropes between the Metro Center and Gallery Place subway stations.
 A similar advertisement was installed on the PATH train in New Jersey, between the World Trade Center and Exchange Place stations.

 At around the same time, the San Francisco Bay Area Rapid Transit (BART) system installed a zoetrope-type advertisement between the Embarcadero and Montgomery stations which could be viewed by commuters traveling in either direction.
 The BART ads are still visible, though they are changed infrequently: a particular ad may remain up for several months before being replaced.

 The New York City Subway hosted two digital linear zoetropes through its Arts for Transit program.
 One, "Bryant Park in Motion", was installed in 2010 at the Bryant Park subway station, and was created by Spodek and students at New York University's Tisch School of Arts' Interactive Telecommunications Program.
 The other, "Union Square in Motion", was installed in 2011 by Spodek and students and alumni from Parsons the New School for Design's Art, Media, and Technology program in the Union Square station.

 Other places

 The Kyiv Metro (in Kyiv, Ukraine) also featured an advertisement about 2008 for Life mobile telephone carrier in one of its subway tunnels that featured the zoetrope effect.
 It was quickly taken down.

 In Mexico City, Mexico, an advertisement for the Honda Civic featuring a zoetrope effect was placed in one of the Line 2 tunnels.

 The Zurich Airport Skymetro features a linear zoetrope.

+LAIKA animation studios designed a linear zoetrope featuring lip synced audio, a camera, flywheel and 3D printed faces in Brian McLean's TED talk.